gecBurton/csv-manifesto/README.md

 CSVs are everywhere.
-If you have ever exported data from a website, or transfered data between two systems, or consumed bespoke information from a business, doctor or a school then there is a good chance that that data was formatted as CSV.
+If you have ever exported data from a website, or transfered data between two systems, or consumed bespoke information from a business, doctor or school then there is a good chance that that data was formatted as CSV.

 This can be a problem, because the CSV format is notoriously hard to work with.

 In this article I explain what CSV is, why business users love it and why technologists loathe it.
-A sensible, low cost compromise exists and that we should use it.
+A sensible, low cost compromise exists, we should use it.

 ## what is CSV?